 Interwoven with the textile industry

-In 2012, the Einstein St.Gallen was already commended for its excellent quality by the two major hotel-rating portals.
-Subsequent to its last inspection, the Swiss Hotel Association, hotelleriesuisse, has classified the Einstein St.Gallen as a four-star superior hotel.
-What has been known to many guests can now be read in bold print: the Einstein St.Gallen is the leading hotel in town.
+In 2012, the Einstein St.Gallen was commended for its excellent quality by the two major hotel-rating portals and following its last inspection, the Swiss Hotel Association, hotelleriesuisse, classified the Einstein St.Gallen as a four-star superior hotel.
+What many guest have known for a long time is now in black and white: the Einstein St.Gallen is the top hotel in town.